PhysaliaStudio/Flexi/README.md

 ## Limitations

+- (v0.7) Not natively support real-time genre for now
 - Not support DOTS (and not in roadmap for now)
 - It's a tool for programmers, and recommended to have experienced programming skill